World Scholar's Cup

 Mr. Daniel Berdichevsky

 Daniel Berdichevsky is the program's founder and alpaca-in-chief.
 In high school, he achieved the highest score in the history of the United States Academic Decathlon; he has been a professional nerd ever since.
 For Daniel, Decathlon was life-changing: it introduced him to the joy of teamwork, inspired him to overcome his fear of public speaking, and launched him into college with new confidence.
 It was after studying science, technology, and society and public policy at Stanford and then public policy at Harvard that Daniel had three realizations: first, that there was no opportunity like the one he had been given for students around the world; second, that such a global program could be for students in the 21st century what Decathlon had been for him in the 20th; and, third, that he had just discovered his life’s work.
 Daniel has also led strategic innovation for CASIO, worked (with great non-success) in venture capital, and attempted (with even greater non-success) to write musicals.
-Daniel loves little more (except maybe the song Havana) than meeting and learning from students around the world.项目亮点
+Daniel loves little more (except maybe the song Havana) than meeting and learning from students around the world.

-Originated from US, popular around the World
+popular around the World

-Originated from US, popular around the World
+Popular around the World

 An international academic feast gathering potential scholars